FlinkML/flink-jpmml/README.md

-The control stream is the right tool for the user to provide the global picture of the models available to your platform (this well fits a **model repository server** concept). **You will use this stream to feed the operator with the information useful to your input events in order to let them catch easily the models.**
+The control stream is the right tool for the user to provide the global picture of the models available to your platform (this well fits a **model repository server** concept). **You will use this stream to feed the operator with the information useful to your input events in order to let them grab easily the models.**

-If the events are able to find the model the prediction is computed as a `Prediction` ADT, otherwise the outcome will be an `EmptyPrediction`.
+If the events are able to find the targeted models, the prediction is computed and a `Prediction` (based on ADT) outcome is returned, otherwise the outcome will be an `EmptyPrediction`.

 ### <a name = "single-model"></a> Single Model Operator